Mecatron-Projetos-e-Consultoria-Jr/Chopeira/README.md

     float current_temperature = sensors.getTempCByIndex(0);
 ```

-If the temperature is above target, turn on cooling and set the RGB color to red and blinking so the user knows.
+If the temperature is above target, turn on cooling, if it is the first iteration of the machine it means that the solenoid valve will be closed, so set the RGB color to red.
+If it is nor the first iteration, even though the temperature is outside the threshold the valve will not close, so set the RGB to yellow so the user knows it's still possible to get the beer, but it will not be in the right temperature and that the user should wait.

 ```c++
 // If the temperature is higher than the target, turn on the cooling system